Who are we?

 The Gitksan Government Commission (GGC) was first incorporated as a not-for-profit society and registered in 1986.

 GGC is governed by a Board of Directors representative of the elected body from each of the member Bands.
-The four member Bands are Gitanyow, Gitanmaax, Glen Vowell and Kispiox.
+The three member Bands are Gitanyow, Gitanmaax, and Glen Vowell.
 As a group, the members of GGC are of the larger Gitksan Nation, and consists of two main dialects, Gitxsenimx (west) and Gitxsanimax (east).
 These communities are located in the central northwest of British Columbia along the Skeena, Kispiox and Kitwanga Rivers.

-As a group, the members of the Gitksan Government Commission total a population of 5422 registered Band members.
+As a group, the members of the Gitksan Government Commission total a population of 3857 registered Band members.
 Most of our community members are young with the majority of the population under 30.
-Each of the four communities are unique and have different needs and priorities for community well being.
+Each of the three communities are unique and have different needs and priorities for community well being.
 Check out each Band’s website for more information and see the local statistics page under Membership.

 Photo by Jeff Holland